 The earnings on your IRA investments are tax deferred as long as the funds remain in your IRA.

-Depending on your income and on whether you or your spouse are covered by an employer's retirement plan, some or all of your annual IRA contribution may be tax deductible.
+Depending on your income and on whether you or your spouse is covered by an employer's retirement plan, some or all of your annual IRA contribution may be tax deductible.

 TO LEARN MORE, CALL 800.837.4214